This article describes how to use the Tab navigation feature to organize and save opened tabs, explore closed tabs and re-use them.

 Q: How can I re-use the content of the recently closed tab?

-A: Simply by double clicking the tab in the Recently closed tabs list that will be used.
+A: Simply by double clicking the tab in the Closed list that will be used.
 The particular tab will be removed from that list, moved to the Opened tabs list, and opened in the new tab for editing.

 Q: Will the saved workspace overwrite the one previously saved?